 Welcome to Weekly Round Up, our podcast discussing the latest tech trends, innovation and news from the last few days.

-This week sees all hands on deck as Hadlee Simons hosts Andy Walker, Stephen Timm and Matthew Alexander in studio.
+This week, Hadlee Simons hosts Andy Walker, Stephen Timm and Matthew Alexander in studio.

 For all this and more, have a listen to the podcast below.
 Also, be sure to catch the thorough Recommended Reading list at the foot of this article.